 Current Wayne E Meyer

-In July 2011 USS Wayne E. Meyer departed Naval Base San Diego for a maiden deployment, as part of the USS John C. Stennis (CVN 74) CSG.
+In July 2011 USS Wayne E. Meyer departed Naval Base San Diego for her maiden deployment, as part of the USS John C. Stennis (CVN 74) CSG.
 In October USS Wayne E. Meyer attached to USS George Washington (CVN 73) CSG.